-5.1 The current PSPO has proved successful since its introduction and its extension is supported by feedback from public consultation and ongoing issues associated with responsible owner behaviour.
+5.1 The current PSPO has proved successful since its introduction and its extension is supported by feedback from public consultation and ongoing issues in this area.

 6.0 Implications and Comments

 6.1 S151 Comments

 Members can be assured that the financial implications arising from this report, and its recommendations, are not significant and to be met from existing budgets.